CM-liftability of simple superspecial abelian surfaces over prime fields: Acknowledgments

 \section{Acknowledgments}

 The author is supported by the consortium, Rational points: new dimensions, through the grant OCENW.XL21.XL21.011.
 The author thanks Valentijn Karemaker for sharing this beautiful topic, weekly inspirational discussions, and helpful comments on earlier drafts.
 The author thanks Chia-Fu Yu for his generous and valuable advices and comments on the draft.
-The author thanks Steven Groen and Thomas Agugliaro for the careful readings and useful suggestions.
+The author thanks Thomas Agugliaro, Jonas Bergstr\"om and Steven Groen for the careful readings and useful suggestions.